0x1eef/trip.rb/README.md

 #### Events

 Trip will listen for method call and return events from methods implemented in either C or Ruby by default.
-The `events:` keyword argument can be provided to only generate events that are explicitly included by name.
+The first argument given to `Trip.new` can specify a list of event names to listen for other than the defaults.

-All events can be can be included by using `Trip.new(events: '*') { ... }`.
-A
-full list of event names can be found in the [Trip::Event docs](https://0x1eef.github.io/x/trip.rb/Trip/Event.html).
+All events can be can be included by using `Trip.new('*') { ... }`.
+A full list of event names can be found in the [Trip::Event docs](https://0x1eef.github.io/x/trip.rb/Trip/Event.html).
 The following example uses `trip.resume` to both start and resume the tracer - without calling `trip.start`, and only listens for call and return events from methods implemented in Ruby: